Skip to main content

 The real bottleneck isn't what engineers think it is

-Talking to people in HFE consulting and reading FDA warning letters made it clear: the documentation delays aren't from lack of knowing what to write — they're from the formatting and traceability grunt work.
+Talking to people in HFE consulting and reading FDA warning letters made it clear: the documentation delays aren't from lack of knowing what to write.
+They're from the formatting and traceability grunt work.
 Once I understood that, the scope of UseTrace became much cleaner.
 Automate the scaffolding.
 Let the engineer do the thinking.

 Regulatory documents are more useful than they look

-IEC 62366-1 and the FDA HFE guidance aren't vague policy statements — they're essentially detailed specifications for what a compliant document looks like.
+IEC 62366-1 and the FDA HFE guidance aren't vague policy statements.
+They're essentially detailed specifications for what a compliant document looks like.
 Once I treated them as design requirements rather than compliance overhead, building to them became much more straightforward.
 Every design decision in UseTrace has a standard number attached to it.

 Starting with literature review before code is the right call in regulated domains

-In a regulated space, shipping something that doesn't align with existing guidance isn't just a product mistake — it can cause harm.
+In a regulated space, shipping something that doesn't align with existing guidance isn't just a product mistake.
+It can cause harm.
 Doing the literature review first forced clarity on what UseTrace should and shouldn't try to automate.
 It also made the pitch document far more credible because every claim had a citation behind it.

 What's Next